Kris Bryant Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.93 team ERA ranks 27th among all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (4.97).

-- The Nationals give up the second-most home runs in baseball (140 total, 1.4 per game).
+- Nationals pitchers combine to surrender 141 total home runs at a rate of 1.4 per game (second-most in baseball).

-- In his last outing on Wednesday against the Chicago Cubs, the left-hander threw 5 1/3 innings, allowing three earned runs while surrendering six hits.
+- In his most recent time out on Thursday, the righty went five innings against the Chicago Cubs, allowing two earned runs while surrendering seven hits.

+- The 31-year-old has a 4.38 ERA and 6.7 strikeouts per nine innings across 20 games this season, while giving up a batting average of .277 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.